vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 #### API Example

-Here is an example of a MyCoin API implementation using a fictive SDK that uses something like WebSocket to fetch data.
+Here is an example of a <i>MyCoin</i> API implementation using a fictive SDK that uses something like WebSocket to fetch data.

 <!--  -->
 {% include alert.html style="success" text="We don't recommend using WebSocket as it could have drawbacks and is more difficult to scale up and put behind a reverse proxy.
 If possible, use HTTPS requests as much as possible." %}